 megawatts of renewable energy, hundreds of miles of transmission lines and a much more robust distribution system.

-Much of the policy framework underpinning the goals has presumed the electric utility serves as the central agent for making these investments, raising low cost capital in financial markets, and then recovering costs through sales of electricity.
+Much of the policy framework underpinning the goals has presumed the electric utility serves as the central agent for making these investments, raising capital in financial markets, and then recovering costs through sales of electricity.
 Yet, at the same time that California is grappling with how to plot a path forward to build this infrastructure in the most efficient, reliable and equitable way, the status quo retail electric service model is being up-ended.

 Leading up to the new millennium, California de-regulated the electric industry and created a flawed retail market structure and rate design for consumer choice.
 Essentially, private electric utilities only provided wire and transmission services, and customers were expected over time to buy their electricity from third party companies.
 After a catastrophic collapse of the new markets, California made the conscious decision to return to the three IOUs as the dominant and monopoly providers of retail electric service for most California consumers, while continuing to restrict their ownership of sources of electric generation.
 As part of California’s return to a regulated retail electric market, customers who had direct access at the time of the suspension were allowed to maintain service with their ESPs.
 A 2009 law (Senate Bill 695) led to a relatively small number of additional non-residential electric consumers being given the option to obtain their electric needs by ESPs.
 None of this had directly affected ongoing service by municipal and publicly owned utilities (POUs) who serve all customers in their service area with both electric and local transmission services.
 As a result, the three IOUs and 34 POUs have been the dominant parties on whom policy makers have relied as enablers of a number of key public policy initiatives, ranging from the procurement of renewable energy to providing low-income Californians with subsidized electricity.

-Among the many new trends reshaping the California electricity landscape is the continued growth of net energy metering, largely driven by technology innovation and cost reduction in solar PV manufacturing and financing.
+Among the many new trends reshaping the California electricity landscape is the continued growth of net energy metering, largely driven by cost reduction in solar PV manufacturing, installation and financing, as well as consumer interest in self-reliance, personal climate action and a number of other important motivators.
 Since 2007, over 4,500 MWs and 550,000 customers have ‘gone solar’6.
 Programs like the Self Generation Incentive Program (SGIP) have furthered market transformation for additional technologies like fuel cells, thermal storage and lithium ion battery storage, allowing customers to produce their own power and /or to reduce their peak energy consumption.
 On top of these trends, energy efficiency programs and changes in California’s economy have sharply reduced the growth rate in the use of electricity here.

 One more recent trend is the growth of the CCA.
 Marin Clean Energy formed California’s first CCA in 2010 and now serves 255,000 customers in Marin County, Napa County and the Cities of Richmond, Benicia, El Cerrito, San Pablo, Walnut Creek, and Lafayette.7 Other active CCAs include Sonoma Clean Power, Lancaster Choice Energy, Clean Power San Francisco and Peninsula Clean Energy who serve a cumulative 660,000 customers8.
 Between all these communities, 915,000 customers currently take retail